Display of abstract artwork on two fabric-covered panels with sketches attached by clothespins, set against a white brick wall and dark flooring.

 REFUGE at the Crypt: installation as critique

-Staged directly within the crypt of St. Mary's Battersea Church in August 2025, the two person exhibition REFUGE served as a live environment to test my spatial and material critique.
+Staged directly within the crypt of St Mary's Church, Battersea in August 2025, the two-person exhibition REFUGE at the Crypt served as a live environment to test my spatial and material critique.
 The installation placed the saturated, cheerful aesthetics of the YOLKO monotypes in direct tension with harsh physical materials.
 This physicalised the dissonance between sanitised consumer branding and the realities of confinement.

 the coop and the crypt

 A life-sized wire and wood chicken coop was constructed directly over an existing tomb, famously the burial site of Benedict Arnold.
-Anchoring the structure over a historical grave literalised the entanglement of life, death, and containment.
+Anchoring the structure over a historical grave situated the work within an architecture of mortality, physically linking themes of containment and finality.

 The unframed YOLKO monotypes were suspended directly onto this raw wire mesh using wooden clothes pegs.
-This specific method of display framed the prints within a visual language of restriction, providing an uncomfortable context that counteracted the cheerful imagery while referencing traditional roles in domestic labour.
-Shifting the critique from the two-dimensional surface into the physical environment forced a direct confrontation between the viewer and the architecture of confinement.
+This specific method of display framed the prints within a visual language of restriction, providing a physical context that counteracted the cheerful imagery while referencing traditional roles in domestic labour.
+Shifting the critique from the two-dimensional surface into the physical environment created a direct encounter between the viewer and the architecture of confinement.

 decoding the referent: the AstroTurf

 A central component of the installation was a precise one-square-metre cut of AstroTurf.
-This artificial surface physically represents the legal minimum outdoor space allocated for a 'free-range' chicken.
+This artificial surface physically represents the legal minimum outdoor space allocated for a free-range chicken.
 By materialising this specific spatial unit, the intervention actively decodes the comforting language of consumer advertising.
-It reveals the stark, bureaucratised reality of systemic neglect that consumer labels often conceal.
+It contrasts the synthetic nature of the material with the organic associations of the consumer label, exposing the strict, bureaucratic measurements that govern animal agriculture.

 A wooden display case lying on a draped fabric surface, with a small illustrated card hanging inside.
 There is a black and green surface underneath the fabric.